Madman10K/madman10k.github.io/i18n-commentary.md

 ## The issues with the physical keyboard
 While physical keyboards are great and mostly work as expected, there are some issues with the UX.

-First of all, languages have different layouts you can use.
+Firstly, languages have different layouts you can use.
 Though most English-speaking people use [QWERTY](https://en.wikipedia.org/wiki/QWERTY), alternative English layouts exist, and the same applies to languages like Bulgarian with the BDS(Bulgarian Standard), Phonetic and Phonetic Traditional layouts.

-These layouts, while good by themselves might not have the same deadkeys and modifiers, which will make you change keyboard layouts frequently for certain characters.
+These layouts, while good by themselves, might not have the same dead keys and modifiers, which will make you change keyboard layouts frequently for certain characters.
 Additionally, multilingual users of layouts like QWERTY, might prefer so called "phonetic" or "programmer layouts" in their mother tongue, but such might not exist.